 It is no accident that so many business, civic, and political leaders are attorneys by trade.
 In this series, we will highlight dynamic leaders who are using the tools they gained through law school to impact the world and show you the inherent value of learning to think like a lawyer.

-What is Camelback Ventures’ mission and what do you?
+What is Camelback Ventures’ mission and what do you do?

 Camelback Ventures aims to address the inequities of entrepreneurship by providing coaching, capital, and connections to people of color and women.
 We work with our social impact innovators through our Fellowship with the ultimate goal of creating great schools and livable communities for all families.